 - involve Māori freehold land or general title land owned by Māori.

-- come from small to medium Māori landholdings that require investment of financial capital to unlock and realise latent potential.
+- come from small to medium Māori landholdings requiring investment of financial capital to unlock and realise their latent potential.
 PGF loans may look for alternative security rather than requiring applicants to offer their land as collateral.

-Kānoa – REDIU worked with the Ministry for Primary Industries and Te Puni Kōkiri to support Māori landowners develop investment ready applications.
+Kānoa – RDU worked with the Ministry for Primary Industries and Te Puni Kōkiri to support Māori landowners develop investment ready applications.

 - focus on any aspect of the pathway to employment for people in the regions.
-This includes tailored support for people to become work-ready, gain and sustain employment; and to support those who are underemployed and could upskill.
+This included tailored support so they could become work-ready then gain and sustain employment.
+It also supported the underemployed able to improve their skills.

-- focus on employers who may need support, coordination or connections, to employ local people into local jobs.
+- focus on employers who may need support, coordination or connections to hire local people for local jobs.

 - focus on any age group within the working age population.
-If your project/activity focuses solely on people aged 15-24, please consider HPR funding instead.
+Projects focussing solely on 15-24 year olds were redirected to consider He Poutama Rangatahi funding.